 Sowing seed recipe:

-- Fill the pot with compost, smooth over, tap down & water in really well;
+- Fill the pot with compost, smooth over, tap down & water in really well.
+You water before adding the seed, so the water does not wash away the seed.

 - Place the pot in a warm, light place out of direct sunlight;